 you will not be able to catch up with the final paper.
 For

-example, quizzes are worth 14% of your final grade: if you
+example, pre-labs are worth 10% of your final grade: if you

 You learned how to keep a research quality notebook

 In BIOC 311, you are expected to follow those same guidelines.
 If

 - The research